carlosjzamoras/carlosjzamoras/README.md

 ## 🚀 About Me

 🎓 I am Carlos Zamora, I currently work as a Transportation Planner for an engineering consulting firm.
 I studied mathematics with a concentration in statistics and operations research at Carnegie Mellon University, receiving my bachelor's May 2023.
-I am currently looking for roles that better align with my interest in statistics and optimization.
+I am currently looking for roles that  align with my interest in statistics and optimization.

 ### Languages & Libraries